Tea-naa/Tea-naa/README.md

 >Turning code into creativity, one bug at a time!

 ## Aspiring Software Engineer
-Aspiring software engineer student with a strong foundation in computer science principles and hands-on experience in coding, debugging, and software development.
-Proficient in multiple programming languages including Python, Java, and C++, and familiar with web development technologies such as HTML, CSS, and JavaScript.
-Demonstrated ability to work collaboratively on team projects, with a keen interest in solving complex problems and developing innovative solutions.
-Actively seeking opportunities to apply academic knowledge to real-world applications and further develop technical skills in a professional setting.
+Aspiring software engineer with a strong foundation in computer science principles and practical experience in web development.
+Proficient in JavaScript, HTML, CSS, Node.js, Express.js, and React.
+Experienced in containerization with Docker and cloud deployment on AWS.
+Demonstrated ability to collaborate effectively in team environments, solve complex problems, and deliver high-quality solutions.
+Eager to apply my academic knowledge and technical skills to contribute to innovative projects and grow professionally.

 ### CORE COMPETENCIES